chenrui333/meetup-scala-class/doc/class1.md

 ```

-### Methods
+### Collection Members
-Next let's take a look at some common methods that
+Next we'll cover a few functions we'll find in several types of collections.
+These methods will allow us to manipulate or determine properties of our collections.

-we can find in several collection types.
+Let's start with discovering a few properties of our new `List`.

 * **exists** - Tells us if a certain element exists in the
 collection, but unlike contains fakes a qualifying predicate function.